Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 </p>
 <h2 id="01H821RTQ843R82K27AE6V09V9">Automatic Fetch</h2>
 <p>
-  <span>The Remote Config feature allows app developers to change the behavior and appearance of their applications at any time by creating or updating custom key-value pairs on the Countly Server.</span>
+  The Remote Config feature allows app developers to change the behavior and appearance of their applications at any time by creating or updating custom key-value pairs on the Countly Server.
 </p>
 <p>
-  <span>There should be a flag upon initial config to enable the automatic fetching of the remote config upon SDK start.
+  There should be a flag upon initial config to enable the automatic fetching of the remote config upon SDK start.
 If this flag is set, the SDK will automatically fetch the remote config from the server and store it locally.
 A locally stored remote config should reflect the server response as is, overwriting any existing remote config.
 No merging or partial updating.
 Automatic fetching will be performed only upon SDK start, not with every begin session.
-There should also be a callback on the initial config to inform the developer about the results of automatic fetching the remote config.</span>
+There should also be a callback on the initial config to inform the developer about the results of automatic fetching the remote config.
 </p>
 <p>
   e.g. <code>config.enableRemoteConfig = true;</code>
 </p>
 <h2 id="01H821RTQ8QMZHEBPQTH1TEENH">Manual Fetch</h2>
 <p>
-  <span>There should be a method/function to fetch the remote config manually anytime the developer would like.
+  There should be a method/function to fetch the remote config manually anytime the developer would like.
 Just like with automatic fetch, this method will fetch the remote config from the server and store it locally.
 A locally stored remote config should reflect the server response as is, overwriting any existing remote config.
 No merging or partial updating.
 This method should take a callback argument to inform the developer about the results of manually fetching the remote config.
-Callback on initial config should not be affected by manual fetchings, as it is for automatic fetchings only.</span>
+  Callback on initial config should not be affected by manual fetchings, as it is for automatic fetchings only.
 </p>
 <p>
   e.g. <code>updateRemoteConfig(callback(){ })</code>
 </p>
 <h2 id="01H821RTQ8PZJWW6459JAM8D6W">Getting Values</h2>
 <p>
-  <span>There should be a method to get remote config values for a given key.
+  There should be a method to get remote config values for a given key.
 It will return the value for a given key.
 If the key does not exist, or the remote config has yet to be fetched, this method should return nil or null or however the platform handles the absence of values.
-If the server is not reachable, this method should return the last fetched and locally stored value if available.</span>
+If the server is not reachable, this method should return the last fetched and locally stored value if available.
 </p>
 <p>
   e.g. <code>remoteConfigValueForKey(key)</code>
 </p>
 <h2 id="01H821RTQ822HR5EB6F9TYDR0T">Keys and Omit Keys</h2>
 <p>
-  <span>There should be 2 additional methods for manual fetching: one for specifying which keys will be updated and one for specifying which keys will be ignored.</span>
+  There should be 2 additional methods for manual fetching: one for specifying which keys will be updated and one for specifying which keys will be ignored.
 </p>
 <p>
   <span>These methods should take an array of keys as an argument, in addition to callbacks, and send requests with <code>keys=</code></span><span>&nbsp;or <code>omit_keys=</code></span><span>&nbsp;query strings.
 For the result of these requests, only the keys in the response should be updated in local storage, not a complete overwrite as with an automatic or standard manual fetch.</span>